-In the only science exhibit appear at the BBC Good Food Show this summer, the ‘Nature of Food’ stand at the show in Birmingham (14 – 17 June 2018) has been designed by agrifood scientists to bring their research to the expected 90,000 ticket holders.
+In the first such science exhibit to ever appear at the BBC Good Food Show, the ‘Nature of Food’ stand at the show in Birmingham (14 – 17 June 2018) has been designed by agrifood scientists to bring their research to the expected 90,000 ticket holders.
 Through interactive activities and games, visitors will explore how research has shaped our most popular foods and the vital role it will play in the future.

 By 2050 the world’s population is expected to reach nearly 10 billion.
 To feed all of these mouths, it is estimated that agricultural production will need to increase by up to 70 %, whilst maintaining or improving the foods’ nutritional value.
 Scientific research into food production, supply chains and consumption has therefore never been so crucial.

 Lancaster University Researchers Dr Marta Onate Gutierrez, Katherine Howell, Dr Shane Rothwell and Dr Sam Taylor, working with colleagues from the British Ecological Society and the N8 AgriFood Resilience Programme, have developed activities to showcase their discoveries, demonstrating how science can contribute to sustainable, resilient and healthy food supplies.
 These will be hosted in an unmissable marquee designed by Lancaster’s Dr Emma Sayer.